ScatterCo/Depthkit.js/README.md

 ### Import the module

 ```
-import * as Depthkit from 'depthkit-meshsequence-player.es.js'
+import * as Depthkit from 'depthkit'
 ```

 ### Loading a mesh sequence